nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 <hr/>

-In is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hard-code them in our code.
+It is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hard-code them in our code.
 The reasons not to do so is
 * You have to change and re-deploy the code once the usernames, passwords change
 * We can accidentally commit our code to open source repositories like GitHub etc., where our sensitive data will be exposed